-I was first introduced to the ICF during a section at the 2001 NDTA conference.
-I came away from that conference and immediately restructured the way I was approaching my more complicated clients.
+I was first introduced to the ICF during a section at the 2001 NDTA Conference.
+I immediately began to restructure the way I approached and thought about my more complicated clients.
 I was a fairly new PT at that time and goodness knows I needed some help prioritizing.
-I filled in the ICF domains in what could best be described as a redundant mess.
+Initially, I filled in the ICF domains in what could best be described as a redundant mess.
 I pondered the domains after work hours and during my morning commute.
-It was difficult.
-It was confusing.
-I struggled to decide where to start, what to put in each domain and how things were related.
-Eventually after the fog and lost feeling began to wane I realized that I was changing…the ICF was allowing me to see how everything worked together!
+I found it difficult and confusing and it remained separate from my reports.
+There was a struggle deciding where to start, what to put in each domain and how things were related.
+I also struggled to edit what was irrelevant or redundant.
+Taking the eight-week NDT pediatric course, I was required to use the ICF as a framework for daily treatment sessions.
+This was where I really started to put it to use.
+Eventually, after the fog and lost feeling began to wane, I realized that I was changing…the ICF was allowing me to see how everything worked together!
 I started to be more observant and more curious.
 I started to understand how activities allowed participation in the really enjoyable things in life and, conversely, how activity limitations prevented participation in meaningful areas of life.
-A completed ICF directed me to ask parents and children important questions about their daily experience and to really listen to the answers.
-It led me to notice how impairments, activities, participation, personal and environmental factors are intricately related.
-After a long while, I began to feel the benefits of being more efficient at clinical decision-making.
-I started to see myself as part of a larger team.
-I contacted parts of the team outside of the immediate clinic environment, the people in the child’s life that I had never met.
-I was able to stand back and see the big picture and how all the little pieces of functioning make the child’s world.
-The ICF showed me the strengths to build on and the gaps to address.
-The ICF was a map showing me what was most important to the family and to me as the physical therapist and why it was important.
-I’m still working on this some sixteen years later.
-It’s a long process, but it’s what makes the job of pediatric physical therapy so much fun and also so meaningful.
+The ICF framework directed me to ask parents and children important questions about their daily experience and to closely listen and understand the answers.
+It led me to notice how body structures, activities, participation, personal and environmental factors are intricately related.
+After a long while, I began to feel the benefit of more efficient clinical decision-making.
+I also started to see myself as part of a larger system.
+I reached out to contact parts of the team outside of my immediate clinical environment.
+I was able to stand back and see the larger picture; how all the pieces of functioning make the child’s individual world and how every child is truly unique.
+The ICF showed me strengths to build on and gaps to address.
+I don’t truly think I knew why participation was so important prior to using the ICF as a conceptual framework.